LET THE KIDDING BEGIN

 Navel cord: After the kids have been cleaned and fed (or sooner, if wet weather), carefully cut the navel cord to a shorter length if it is dragging the ground and dip it up to the belly in strong iodine to prevent infection.
 Joint Ill, also known as Navel Ill, occurs when bacteria travels up the newborn's wet navel cord and into its body.
 Bacteria wicked up the wet navel cord can incubate for weeks, usually settling in the leg joints, causing pain and lameness that, if left untreated, never goes away.

-Thiamine and BoSe: Stressed or "dumb-acting" kids should be given a 1/2 cc injection of Vitamin B-1 (thiamine) IM; thiamine tends to "wake up" the kid's brain.
-If selenium deficiency exists in your area, injection of 1/2 cc BoSe is appropriate.
+Thiamine and BoSe: Stressed or "dumb-acting" kids should be given a 1/2 cc injection of Vitamin B-1 (thiamine) IM to "wake up" the kid's brain.
+If selenium deficiency exists in your area, a SQ injection of 1/2 cc BoSe is appropriate.

 Flushing the uterus: If the delivery was difficult and I had to go in manually to pull kids, I flush the doe's uterus as soon as she has delivered and fed her kids before the cervix closes with a solution of equal parts of Oxytetracycline 200 mg/mL (LA 200 or equivalent) and distilled water delivered through a douching syringe or large enema bulb.
 A Sterile Saline Solution may be substituted if oxytet 200 mg/ml and distilled water are not available.
 Once the kids are pulled, I may give the doe a 6 cc injection of dexamethasone IM (dosage based upon 100 pound liveweight of dam).
 Three days after getting the kids out, if the doe survives, I may give her 2 cc lutalyse to clean her out.
 The possibility of tearing the uterus is very high with difficult births; she may bleed out.
 If she survives for 72 hours after the difficult birth and is peeing, pooping, eating, and drinking normally, the dam will probably live.
 Caesarian section is advisable under these conditions if a vet is available.

 Udder problems: A large udder does not necessarily mean lots of milk.
-The doe could have mastitis and the udder could be filled with swollen tissue (edema) rather than milk.
+The doe could have mastitis and the udder could be filled with swollen tissue (edema) rather than milk or she could have a congested udder.
 Check regularly for milk flow and sufficient amount of milk by hands-on inspection.
 For at least the first week of the kid's life, check the kid several times a day to make sure it is getting enough milk.
 Place the kid on the ground in standing position, supporting its own body.
 Put your four fingers in front of the back legs and feel the stomach.
 It should be firm but neither tight nor loose.
 A kid has no reserves to fall back on and its body is solely focused on growth.
 When it is empty, the kid has to be refilled with milk or dehydration and starvation will occur within a few hours.

-Sometimes people incorrectly attribute dead kids to having been hit or sat upon when death is usually the result of hypothermia (sub-normal body temperature resulting in dehydration and starvation).
+Sometimes people incorrectly attribute dead kids to having been hit or sat upon when death is usually the result of hypothermia (sub-normal body temperature resulting in dehydration) or because the kid didn't get enough milk (starvation).
 Newborn and young kids have difficulty regulating their body temperatures.
 They can be fine in the morning and dead by early afternoon.
 A tummy full of milk means less chance of hypothermia, dehydration, and starvation.
-With goats, it is usually the simplest thing.
+With goats, the problems are usually very basic; with kids, it is usually starvation/dehydration/hypothermia.

 Feverish kid: Occasionally a kid is born with fever or develops fever shortly after birth.
 Feverish kids will not nurse.
 You must get the fever down with medication and hydration, then tube-feed the kid with colostrum until it gets strong enough to nurse its dam.
 If you bottle feed the kid, it will learn the feel of that nipple and will be difficult to get onto its dam's teat.
 Generally one injection of Banamine along with five (5) days of Excenel RTU will solve the problem.
 SQ administration of Lactated Ringers will help rehydrate the kid.